OpenSecuritySummit/oss-website/content/sessions/2022/mini-summits/Dec/Governance/data-integrity-and-information-integrity.md

 ---
-title        : Data Integrity and Information Integrity track        : Governance project      : Risk and Governance type         : working-session
+title        : "Data Integrity and Information Integrity-they are enterprise not just CISO issues" track        : Governance project      : Risk and Governance type         : working-session